-The following list summarizes key milestones toward a Microsystems Engineering PhD at RIT.

-Admission to the program

-Initial draft of Program of Study form with Advisor prior to start of fall semester

-Send list of planned fall semester courses to the Microsystems Engineering Program Assistant for registration take this exam in the summer at the end of their first year.
-In consultation with their advisor, and the Program Director, the student may alternatively take the exam during their first

-Successfully complete the MCSE-702 Introduction to Nanotechnology and Microsystems

-Register to take the Qualifying Examination.
-The normal sequence for entering students is to

-Fall-Spring intersession or delay it until their second intersession.

-Pass the Qualifying Examination

-Submit a Program of Study form

-Submit transfer credit form for courses from Master's Degree (if applicable)

-Research and define dissertation research topic

-Submit an Advisory Committee form

-Meet with RIT Wallace College of Engineering librarian

-Write the dissertation proposal during the second year

-Register to take the Candidacy Examination (and prepare the proposal defense)

-Pass the Candidacy Examination no later than the end of the third year and at least one year before the Dissertation Defense

-Finish all required coursework and continue with research / publications

-Check with Microsystems Engineering program office to see when you should register for graduation in the student information systems (SIS)

-Hold periodic reviews of your progress with your advisory committee

-Hold a Research Review Milestone Meeting (at least six months before the Dissertation Defense)

-Meet with the Program Assistant to ensure that all certification requirements will be met Publish at least two papers during the course of research (at least one of which must be a refereed journal paper)

-Complete the dissertation manuscript with input and feedback from advisor and committee

-Register for graduation with the Microsystems Engineering program office

-Submit thesis title to the RIT Registrar

-Register for the Dissertation Defense with advance notices as described in the Ph.D.

-Graduate Manual

-Successfully pass the dissertation defense

-Meet with Program Assistant to ensure completion of all certification requirements
+The fol lowing list summarizes key milestones toward a Microsystems Engineering PhD at RIT.
+Admission to the program Confirm Fall course registration with the Microsystems Engineering Program Assistant Successfully complete the MCSE-702 Introduction to Nanotechnology and Microsystems Review initial draft of Program of Study form with Advisor prior to start of Spring semester (completed form due upon completion of Qualifying Exam) Register to take the Qualifying Examination.
+The normal sequence for entering students is to take this exam in the summer at the end of their first year.
+In consultation with their advisor, and the Program Director, the student may alternatively take the exam during their first Fall-Spring intersession or delay it until their second intersession.
+Pass the Qualifying Examination Submit a Program of Study form Submit transfer credit form for courses from Master's Degree (if applicable) Research and define dissertation research topic Submit an Advisory Committee form Meet with RIT Wallace College of Engineering librarian Write the dissertation proposal during the second year Register to take the Candidacy Examination (and prepare the proposal defense) Pass the Candidacy Examination no later than the end of the third year and at least one year before the Dissertation Defense Finish all required coursework and continue with research / publications Check with Microsystems Engineering program office to see when you should register for graduation in the student information systems (SIS) Hold periodic reviews of your progress with your advisory committee Hold a Research Review Milestone Meeting (at least six months before the Dissertation Defense) Meet with the Program Assistant to ensure that all certification requirements will be met Publish at least two papers during the course of research (at least one of which must be a refereed journal paper) Complete the dissertation manuscript with input and feedback from advisor and committee Submit thesis title to the RIT Registrar Register for the Dissertation Defense with advance notices as described in this manual Successfully pass the dissertation defense Meet with Program Assistant to ensure completion of all certification requirements